jsdclxvi/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## What did the fish say when it swam into a wall?
+Damn!